-French police guilty over 2015 death of Black man
+French police guilty over 2015 death of black man

 Amadou Koume died after he was pinned to the ground by officers in a bar, put in a chokehold and subsequently left on his front, his hands cuffed behind his back, for more than six minutes.

-“To hear the word ‘guilty’ is satisfying, but the sentence is relatively lenient,” Eddy Arneton, a lawyer for the Koume family, told reporters afterwards.
+“To hear the word ‘guilty’ is satisfying, but the sentence is relatively lenient,” Eddy Arneton, a lawyer for the Koume family, said afterwards.

 Rights groups say accusations of brutal, racist treatment of residents of often immigrant background by French police remain largely unaddressed, in particular in deprived city suburbs.

-In 2020, as public anger swelled over race discrimination following the death of George Floyd after being detained by police in the United States, the French government promised “zero tolerance” for racism within law enforcement agencies.
+In 2020, as public anger swelled over race discrimination following the death of George Floyd after being detained by police in the US, the French government promised “zero tolerance” for racism within law enforcement agencies.

 Police unions responded by accusing the government of scapegoating it for deep-rooted divisions in French society.